 Child Health Task Force

-The CH TF builds on the experience of the iCCM Task Force to:
+The CH TF built on the experience of the iCCM Task Force to:

 - Strengthen the community health platform through a primary health care (PHC) approach to deliver a comprehensive package of health promotion, prevention and curative interventions, and support the building of strong linkages for appropriate care from the community to PHC facilities and first level referral hospitals;